Baingan ka Bharta is a smoky Indian eggplant dish that’s full of flavor and surprisingly easy to make at home!

 To make this popular Punjabi dish, you first have to “smoke” your eggplants.
 Some old school folks (like my parents) do this by turning on the stove and cooking the eggplant right over the flame.
 You can certainly do this over a direct flame or on a grill – just cook until the skin is nice and charred.
 I prefer using my oven (less chance of me burning my fingers).
 Heat your oven to 500 degrees, make a few slits in your eggplant and rub it with oil.
 Bake for 40 minutes, flipping it over halfway then broil for five minutes.
 See step 3?
 That’s what you get when you peel the eggplant.

 Doing this infuses the eggplant with a wonderful smoky flavor.
 Mix the smoky eggplant with the spiced tomato masala and eat it with Paleo Chapati or Paleo Naan.
-It’s also great served over Basmati rice or spaghetti squash.
-Baingan ka Bharta can be served as a side dish or as your main meal.
+It’s also great served over basmati rice or spaghetti squash.

-Anyway, back to this tasty, smoky and savory Baingan ka Bharta – if you like eggplant, you will love this.
+Enjoy this tasty, smoky and savory baingan ka bharta as a side dish or as your main meal!
+If you like eggplant, you will love this dish 🙂

 - 2 large eggplants